CTheus/CTheus/README.md

 # Hi!
 Welcome to my profile.

 ## About Me
 Hi, my name is Christopher.
-I am currently doing a web dev bootcamp with neue fische in Germany and I am exciting to learn how to code.
+I am a UX/UI designer from Hamburg, Germany and I just started a web dev bootcamp with neue fische to learn how to code.